Lanka Sundaram: Life

 He was elected to the first Lok Sabha in 1952 from Visakhapatnam constituency.
-He was openly criticised during the parliamentary discussions on various issues to the country during the early period after Indian independence.
+He was openly criticized during the parliamentary discussions on various issues in the country during the early period after Indian independence.

 He was a footballer.
 He wrote many books and was the editor of Commerce and Industry.
 His books are chosen for university syllabi and often used as reference material.
 India in World Politics is his main book.

 Committee on Public Undertakings

-Lanka Sundaram, Independent member of Indian Parliament moved a resolution and initiated the discussion on the need for setting up a Parliamentary Committee on Public Undertakings to focus on the broader policy and operational issues concerning public enterprises.
+Lanka Sundaram, an Independent member of the Indian Parliament moved a resolution and initiated the discussion on the need for setting up a Parliamentary Committee on Public Undertakings to focus on the broader policy and operational issues concerning public enterprises.
 The resolution was adopted in December 1953 and the committee was set up in 1964.